 Most personal wearables available today have some form of health features.
 These usually include basic step tracking and carrying some form of sensor(s) to identify the heart rate of the individual wearing the device.
 But the ability to identify the number of steps you have taken during a day is now also visible on most mobile devices.
 It doesn't make much sense that a wearable's most valuable health-based output would be something your phone already does.

 Instead, we need wearable devices which can potentially perform diagnostic activity, and are capable of providing useful health information to users.
 This should be presented in a manner which is easy to digest and allows the user to identify areas for improvement.
 Better yet, devices could even identify and suggest those improvements to help users improve their health.
+Take a look at our assistive healthcare research paper if you want to explore how this might look in more detail.

 The good news is that wearables like these are exactly what companies in the field are looking at and working towards, meaning we should see manufacturers provide their customers with more health-focused solutions in future.
 In the meantime, we've put together a list of four ways that wearables could truly become healthcare products.